 One thing led to another and I emptied out the Land Cruiser.
 During a thorough cleaning session I dug up magazines, among which the Overland Journals our friend Christophe Noel (from Expedition Overland) had given us in Ecuador.

 I filled two shopping bags with trash, and another two with still good stuff that we no longer needed/wanted which we gave it to the woman living here who was happy with them.
 I also found detailed maps of Colombia given to us by overlanders a long time ago (I knew I had them somewhere, but where?).

 Wow, so much space again!
 In the Land Cruiser but also in my head. love it.

 But here, for four days, we didn’t work; didn’t talk about work either.
 We brewed another coffee (read about it here), did a bit of cleaning, enjoyed lots of reading, drank another coffee, continued reading and cleaning, lunch, took a nap.
 You get the drift.
 It was so relaxed, so blissful.
 I had not realized how sitting behind a computer had become so much our default mode as soon as we park the car somewhere.
 A good lesson in awareness.

-According to the guidebook, this region is free of light pollution.
+According to the guidebook, this region is free of light pollution (like parts of the Atacama Desert in Chile.
 Across the dirt road even stands an observatory.
 Well, this is bullocks as at night part of the sky is clearly colored by the light pollution of Neiva.
 But, looking the other way, the sky was pitch dark (when not covered with clouds) and this inspired Coen to experiment with star trail photography.